MrValdez/Roshambo/README.md

   The function **shutdown()** must also exist.
 This function is called when the program is about to exit.
 Any cleanups that should be done should be called here.

 ##RPS library
-The rps library contains the following test suite related functions:
+The RPS ibrary contains the following functions related to the International RoShamBo Test Suite:

 - **rps.getTurn()** returns the current turn.
 Range is *[0..maxturns - 1]*.
 If 0 is returned, then this is the first turn and no move has been played yet.